Mihály Varga: Public life

-He served as vice president of the Hungarian - Kazakh Friendship Society from 1997.
-In 2000 he became a member of the Order of the Knights of St. John.
+Varga served as vice president of the Hungarian - Kazakh Friendship Society from 1997.
+In 2000, he became a member of the Order of the Knights of St. John.
 He became presbyter of the Reformed Church of Karcag and a member of the Rákóczi Association in 2001.
-In 2003 he became Chairman of the Nagykun Civic Association.
+In 2003, he became Chairman of the Nagykun Civic Association.
 He is an honorary professor of the Szolnok Business School (Szolnoki Gazdasági Főiskola).

 Personal life

-He is married to Szilvia Sántha, a chemist.
-They have four children together — two daughters, Vanda and Sarolta, and two sons, Mihály and Sámuel.
+Varga is married to Szilvia Sántha, a chemist.
+They have four children together.
 Varga is a member of the Reformed Church in Hungary.